3ofcoins/jetpack/IMAGES.md

 Fetching pre-made images
 ------------------------

-Images can be imported from files or URLs, using the _image import_
+Images can be imported from files or URLs, using the _fetch_ command:
-command:

-    jetpack image fetch ACI
+    jetpack fetch ACI

 ACI can be a path, an URL, or a name for discovery.